Seal of Biliteracy

 Languages Currently Available

-Current approved languages for spring 2019 include: Arabic, Armenian, ASL, Chinese (Mandarin), French, German, Haitian-Creole, Hebrew, Hindi, Ilocano, Italian, Japanese, Korean, Latin, Polish, Portuguese, Russian, Samoan, Somali (Maxaa and Maay Maay), Spanish, Tagalog (Filipino), Tamil, Thai, Vietnamese, and Yup’ik (Questions regarding ASL or Latin should be directed to Brandon Locke).
+Current approved languages for spring 2020 include: Amharic, Arabic, Armenian, ASL, Chin (Hakha), Chinese (Mandarin), Czech, French, German, Haitian-Creole, Hebrew, Hindi, Hmong, Ilocano, Italian, Japanese, Korean, Latin, Polish, Portuguese, Russian, Samoan, Somali (Maxaa and Maay Maay), Spanish, Tagalog (Filipino), Tamil, Thai, Turkish, Urdu, Vietnamese, and Yup’ik.
+(Questions regarding ASL or Latin should be directed to Brandon Locke).

 Dates and Deadlines

 In order for qualifying students to have the Seal of Biliteracy designation identified on their high school's graduation programs, testing must be completed by and applications must be submitted by Friday, April 19, 2019.
 Students may continue to submit applications and test with their school's Seal of Biliteracy testing proctor until the last day of school, however, applications that come in after April 19 will not be included on the high school graduation programs due to printing deadlines.

 “Language and communication are at the heart of the human experience.
 The United States must educate students who are equipped linguistically and culturally to communicate successfully in a pluralistic American society and abroad.
 This imperative envisions a future in which ALL students will develop and maintain proficiency in English and at least one other language, modern or classical.
 Learners who come from non-English-speaking backgrounds should also have opportunities to develop further proficiencies in their first language.” -- World-Readiness Standards for Learning Languages